NaszvadiG/cim-xa/README.md

 - You need support for SQL prepared statements [Idiorm]
 - You need or simply prefer a more mainstream ORM approach {Idiorm, optionally, Paris]
 - You need a fully RESTful server implementation capability
-- You need to integrate a JavaScript MVC framework*
+- You need to integrate with JavaScript or a JS MVC framework*
-- You need template inheritance without compile steps [PHPTI]
+- You need template inheritance without messy compile steps [PHPTI]
 - You need templates that auto-escape output [Savant3]
 - You need web analytics done your way [Piwik]
-- You need login/authorization [Zend]
+- You need login/authorization [a provided CI example or Zend]
 - You need a very quick yet theme-able CRUD constuction tool [Grocery]
 - You need MongoDB support
 - You need strong Excel data support [PHPExcel]